Isaiah Wong

+Early life

-Raised in South Brunswick, New Jersey, Wong played prep basketball at Notre Dame High School in Lawrenceville, New Jersey during his first two years.
+Born in Piscataway, New Jersey, Wong played prep basketball at Notre Dame High School in Lawrenceville, New Jersey during his first two years.

 For his junior season, he transferred to Bonner & Prendergast Catholic High School in Drexel Hill, Pennsylvania.
 As a junior, he averaged 22.2 points, 6.5 rebounds and 3.6 assists per game, leading his team to the Philadelphia Catholic League regular season title, and was named Catholic League MVP.

 In his senior season, Wong averaged 21.9 points, 7.5 rebounds and 2.5 assists per game.
 He led his team to the Class 4A state title game and repeated as Catholic League MVP.
 He committed to playing college basketball for Miami (Florida) over offers from Villanova, UConn, Clemson and Pittsburgh.

 College career

-On February 19, 2020, Wong recorded a freshman season-high 27 points and 12 rebounds, making all 14 of his free throws, in a 102–95 win over Virginia Tech in triple overtime.
+On February 9, 2020, Wong recorded a freshman season-high 27 points and 12 rebounds, making all 14 of his free throws, in a 102–95 win over Virginia Tech in triple overtime.
 As a freshman, he averaged 7.7 points and three rebounds per game.

 On January 16, 2021, Wong posted a career-high 30 points, seven rebounds and six assists in a 78–72 victory against Louisville.
 As a sophomore, he averaged 17.1 points, 4.8 rebounds and 2.4 assists per game, earning third-team All-ACC honors.
 On April 14, 2021, Wong declared for the 2021 NBA draft while maintaining his college eligibility.
 He ultimately returned for his junior season.
 Wong was named to the third-team All-ACC as a junior.
 He was the second-leading scorer on the team, which advanced to the Elite Eight of the 2022 NCAA tournament.
 After the season, he again declared for the draft while maintaining his eligibility.
+In 2023 he was named the ACC Player of the Year and helped Miami reach their first-ever Final Four.

+Professional career

+Indiana Pacers / Mad Ants (2023–2024)

+Wong was selected by the Indiana Pacers with the 55th overall pick in the second round of the 2023 NBA draft, subsequently joining the team for the 2023 NBA Summer League.
+On July 3, 2023, he signed a two-way contract with the Pacers, splitting time with their NBA G League affiliate, the Indiana Mad Ants.
+He made his NBA debut in the 2023 NBA In-Season Tournament final, appearing briefly in the final minute of the game as the Pacers lost 109–123 to the Lakers.

+Utah Jazz / Salt Lake City Stars (2024)

+On September 27, 2024, Wong signed with the Utah Jazz, but was waived on October 8.
+On October 28, he joined their NBA G League affiliate Salt Lake City Stars.

+Charlotte Hornets / Greensboro Swarm (2024–2025)

+On December 2, 2024, Wong signed a two-way contract with the Charlotte Hornets.
+On February 13, 2025, Wong was waived by the Hornets.